XRPLBounties/Proposals/README.md

 # Propose New Bounty Ideas

-If you see a problem that it would be great for someone in the community to tackle, please propose it!
+If you see a problem that may be great for someone in the community to tackle, please propose it!

-The easiest way to get started with proposing a new bounty idea is to create a new discussion topic for your idea.
+The easiest way to get started with proposing a new bounty idea is to create a new [Discussion](https://github.com/XRPLBounties/Proposals/discussions) topic for your idea.
 That way you can see what other community members think, and have some space to think through some potential solutions.

 Before you post though, make sure to do a cursory search to see if the idea has already been proposed! <br> (If it has, just add your thoughts to that discussion 🙂) <br>